"Urgent investigative report and unforgettable drama, "Virunga" is a work of heart-wrenching tenderness and heart-stopping suspense."

-Joanna is a director/producer, and founder of Violet Films / Ultra Violet Consultancy, currently the only company in the UK combining social impact strategy and film production.
-Ultra Violet is an ethical consultancy specialising in bespoke outreach campaigns and maximising the social change potential for film and media projects.
-Joanna has extensive experience in documentary film having directed and produced documentaries covering social justice and politics and has recently worked on some of the world’s most impactful feature documentaries including No Fire Zone and The House I Live In.
+Joanna is an award winning producer and impact producer at Violet Films; currently the only company in the UK combining social impact strategy and film production.
+Violet is an ethical consultancy specialising in bespoke outreach campaigns and maximising the social change potential for film and media projects.
+Joanna has extensive experience in documentary film having directed and produced documentaries covering social justice and politics and has recently worked on some of the world’s most impactful feature documentaries.
+Most recently Joanna produced the Academy Award and BAFTA nominated VIRUNGA.

 DOP Franklin Dow began his career at the age of 18, working as a camera trainee for his father.
 Alongside his studies at the Art Institute at Bournemouth he continued to help out at the family business in London, as well as assisting and camera operating for a series of small channels.
 In 2005 he graduated with a first class honours in Cinematography, also winning two Kodak Student Commercial Awards.
 He has since built up a uniquely broad portfolio of work from Drama and Verite Documentary to Commercials and Fashion.
 Franklin's work has screened at numerous festivals, including Sundance, LFF, SXSW and Camerimage, collecting various awards along the way including Best Cinematography.